frozenbanana/bookboost-simple-chatapp/README.md

 # About backend
 The backend is written with the [Laravel Framework 5.7.2](https://laravel.com/).

-The rouute list is as follows:
+The route list is as follows:
 ```
 +--------+-----------+----------------------------------------------+--------------------+------------------------------------------------------------------+-------------------+
 | Domain | Method    | URI                                          | Name               | Action                                                           | Middleware        |